tylertitsworth/5th-age-srd/Classes/Monk.md

 _Cycle bonus:_ When you miss with an attack, deal extra cold damage equal to twice your Wisdom modifier, thrice at 8th level.

-**Miss:** Damage equal to your level + twice your Wisdom modifier (x3 at 8th level).
+**Miss:** Damage equal to your level + twice your Wisdom modifier (thrice at 8th level).
 You can spend a ki point to gain the cycle bonus.

 ##### Champion Feat